balalaika7771/BankOperationService/README.md

 The documentation will be available in the `target/site` directory.

-## Workflow

-The GitHub Actions workflow is configured to automatically generate and deploy the Maven documentation to GitHub Pages on every push to the `main` branch.

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues for any improvements or feature requests.